 Clear fallen leaves off your lawn

-Rake fallen leaves off your lawn regularly in autumn so that sunshine can reach the grass, allowing it to carry on making food through photosynthesis.
+Leaves left on a lawn will turn it yellow, eventually killing the grass, and will encourage fungal disease.
 If you have space, store the collected leaves in a pile or in black plastic bags somewhere out of sight.
 In a year or two, they will break down into leaf mould, which is fantastic for mulching borders.

 Mow the lawn on a higher setting